 A workplace is a dynamic environment where employers and employees work side by side to achieve business goals.
-Employees are one of your greatest assets as they work around the clock for your business.
-If you want to attract and keep the best employees, then you must respect them and make them feel like they are an essential aspect of your company’s mission.
+Team members are one of your greatest assets as they work around the clock for your business.
+If you want to attract and keep higher level employees, then you must respect them and make them feel like they are an essential component for the company’s culture.

 When leadership within a company take an active and genuine interest in their employees, they are working to better understand their employees at a fundamental level.
-By taking an active role, leadership can help to create an environment of mutual respect, which boosts productivity.
-In turn, your business will thrive!
+This active role can improve the decision making, incentives, and overall work culture for employees – all working to boost productivity.
+In short, your business will thrive!

-We’ll be going through some of the common mistakes leaders make that impacts respect and how to treat your employees for improved productivity.
+We’ll be going through some of the common mistakes leaders make that impacts respect and how to act in ways that increase employee productivity.

 If you take care of your employees, they will take care of your customers, and your business will take care of itself. – J. W. Marriott

 By listening to your employees, a lot of mistakes can be easily avoided.
 However, when you do make a mistake without considering your employees, you’ll find your best employees will be the first ones to leave.
 The reason for going is simple – they have a lot of other options for employment, so ensuring that you’re promoting a dynamic environment that fosters respect between employees and leadership is crucial.

 Now you’re stuck looking for a new employee, and worse, you might make the exact same mistake again and continue bleeding talent and weakening your work environment.